-Fletchall I, 365 Or at 108.5
+Fletchall I, 365 Or at 108.

-Following the court's decision in Fletchall I, the Attorney General's modified caption provided "shifts influence to rural over urban areas" and modified result of yes statement provided "rural, less-populated areas allocated proportionately more representation on commission."
-Fletchall II, 365 Or at 528-529, 530 n 1.
-In response to objections from Ms. Uherbelau, the court found the Attorney General's modified ballot title also was insufficient.
-The court recommended that the Attorney General use the phrase "membership weighted toward rural areas" for the caption and result of yes statement.
+In response to objections from Ms. Uherbelau, the court found the Attorney General's modified ballot title for IP 5 also was insufficient.
+The court recommended that the Attorney General use the phrase "membership weighted toward rural areas" for the caption and result of yes statement the phrase.
+Fletchall II, 365 Or at 530.
+The Attorney General incorporated that phrase into the final, certified caption and result of yes statement for the ballot title for IP 5.

-5See also id. at 110 (restating that an actual major effect that must be addressed in the ballot title is shifting redistricting authority from a body whose membership is apportioned by population to one that is not); id. at 111 (same for result of yes statement); id. at 118 (same for summary).

-Id. at 530.
-The Attorney General incorporated that phrase into the final, certified caption and result of yes statement.